 - Daan Ekkelenkamp, Adding higher-order Situation Awareness components to a Platoon Commander’s Battle Management System (Interaction Technology, 2021, external at TNO, URL)

 - Hong-Ui Tenn, Responsible Design for Wearable Soft Actuators (with Angelika Mader and Jan van Erp, start 2023, MSCA DN project SOFTWEAR)

 - Johanna Wolff, Knowledge Representation & Reasoning for Personal Agents (with Dirk Heylen, started 2022, University of Twente, project Hybrid Intelligence)

 - Pei-Yu Chen, Interactive Machine Reasoning for Responsible Hybrid Intelligence (with Myrthe Tielman, Catholijn M. Jonker and Dirk Heylen, started 2021, TU Delft, project Hybrid Intelligence)

 - Loan Ho, Knowledge Representation Formalisms for Hybrid Intelligence (with Stefan Schlobach, Victor de Boer and Myrthe Tielman, started 2021, Vrije Universiteit, project Hybrid Intelligence)

 - Esther Kox, Trust Repair in Human-Agent Teaming (with Peter de Vries and Jose Kerstholt, started 2020, BMS@UT)

-- Dr. Michaela Honauer, Designing Intimate Technologies through Dance (start 2022, affiliated with project Ethics of Socially Disruptive Technologies)
+- Dr. Michaela Honauer, Designing Intimate Technologies through Dance (started 2022, affiliated with project Ethics of Socially Disruptive Technologies)